 Related product guides

-Start with Summary AI, then use Responder when a reviewed draft is needed.
+Start with Summarizr, then use Responder when a reviewed draft is needed.